Organic, Sugar-Free, and Delicious!

 Directions

-Put the apples in a pot with the water, lemon juice, and the cinnamon stick
+Put the apples in a pot with the water, lemon juice, and the cinnamon stick.

-Bring to a boil and then reduce the heat to a simmer
+Bring to a boil and then reduce the heat to a simmer.

+Stir the apples regularly until they are very soft, about 30 minutes.
 Keep an eye on the mixture so that it does not begin to scorch.
-Add a little water if needed
+Add a little water if needed.

-When the apples are very soft, remove from heat and cool for a few minutes
+When the apples are very soft, remove from heat and cool for a few minutes.

 If you have peeled the apples, you can just use a potato masher (and leave as many chunks as you'd like!)